 Lesson Plan - Get It!

-Is the sugar gone?
-If so, why?
-What would happen if you put sand in a glass of water, stirred, and waited for five minutes?
-Would you be able to separate the sand from the water?
+- What would happen if you put sand in a glass of water, stirred, and waited for five minutes?

-The question above addresses the difference between a mixture and a solution.
+These questions address the difference between a mixture and a solution.

 A pure substance can be either an element or a compound, but the composition of a pure substance will never vary.
 A water molecule will always have two hydrogen atoms and one oxygen atom.

 Mixtures maintain the physical properties of each of the pure substances.
 You can create a mixture of sand and water, and after a few minutes, you can separate the sand from the water.

 Think of suspension mixtures as salads.
-You can put different vegetables or fruits together in a bowl, but no matter how much you mix, all the individual pieces are all suspended there, holding each other up, not one dissolving into another.
+You can put different vegetables or fruits together in a bowl.
+Still, no matter how much you mix, all the individual pieces are suspended there, holding each other up, not one dissolving into another.
 You can pick apart the individual elements that make up that salad.

 A salad is also a good example of a heterogeneous mixture, a mixture made up of different substances that remain physically separate.